TaskRatchet/TaskRatchet.com/site/privacy.md

 You may have certain rights under data protection law in relation to the personal information we hold about you.
 In particular, you may have a right to:

 - request a copy of personal information we hold about you;

 - ask that we update the personal information we hold about you, or independently correct such personal information that you think is incorrect or incomplete;

 - ask that we delete personal information that we hold about you from live systems, or restrict the way in which we use such personal information (for information on deletion from archives, see the “Retention of personal information” section);

 - object to our processing of your personal information; and/or

 - withdraw your consent to our processing of your personal information (to the extent such processing is based on consent and consent is the only permissible basis for processing).

 If you would like to exercise these rights or understand if these rights apply to you, please follow the instructions at the end of this Privacy statement.

 ## Third Party Links

-Our website may contain links to other websites provided by third parties not under our control.
+Our websites and apps may contain links to other websites provided by third parties not under our control.
 When following a link and providing information to a 3rd-party website, please be aware that we are not responsible for the data provided to that third party.
-This privacy policy only applies to the websites listed at the beginning of this document, so when you visit other websites, you should read their own privacy policies.
+This privacy policy only applies to the websites and apps listed at the beginning of this document, so when you visit other websites, you should read their own privacy policies.

 ## Aggregated Statistics

-TaskRatchet may collect statistics about the behavior of visitors to its websites.
+TaskRatchet may collect statistics about the behavior of visitors to its websites and apps.
 For instance, TaskRatchet may reveal how many tasks were created and what percentage were completed, based on data gathered by the TaskRatchet API, a web service used by TaskRatchet clients.
 However, TaskRatchet does not disclose personally-identifying information other than as described in this policy.

 ## Cookies